lumarel/knowledgebase/docs/other-applications/step-ca.md

 - Reload systemd with `systemctl daemon-reload`
 - Start the systemd service with `systemctl enable --now step-ca.service`
-- And finally open the firewall
+- And finally open the firewall:

 ```bash
 firewall-cmd --add-service=https --permanent
 firewall-cmd --reload
 ```

-- To use some `step` commands after the move you will need to add some variables to your profile (like the `~/.bashrc`)
+- To use some `step` commands after the move you will need to add some variables to your profile (like the `~/.bashrc`):

 ```bash
 export STEPPATH=/etc/step-ca